Oxid15/cascade/cascade/docs/source/index.rst

     ]

 By default all `sized` objects will have length in their meta data.
-The more specific the transformation about the dataset the richer meta will be.

 All datasets with examples can be found in :ref:`/examples/dataset_zoo.ipynb`